 - We will develop our approach to sharing learning with a range of audiences and will continue to improve how we engage with dental professionals, dental students and trainees and other stakeholders.
 We will continue to build on research carried out in 2018 that detailed how we are perceived by stakeholders and summarised their most effective and preferred methods of engagement, and we will repeat this research regularly to support this improvement work. - We will continue to explore how the influence of 'human factors' can lead to errors and ultimately patient harm even though the professionals involved have the relevant clinical competence and professionalism to meet our standards of practice.
 This will be considered against a backdrop of seeking to inform and educate professionals about circumstances that may increase the risk of errors and how to avoid them. - We will continue to evolve our understanding, insight and dissemination of learning that arises from the analysis of the information that we gather through our fitness to practise processes.
 We will look to increase the reach, quality, range and impact of learning to assist the profession to take positive action to avoid potential enforcement matters arising. - We know that the way we currently describe our mission, 'protecting patients, regulating the dental team', is a source of contention for many professionals and we agree that it does not do justice to the transformation of the GDC.
-We intend to review this across all our communication, including consideration of whether a strapline is needed. - We will develop more effective digital channels that allow two-way engagement, both between professionals and their regulator and between professionals themselves.
+We intend to change it across all our communications.
+The subtitle of this document, 'working with the dental team for public safety and confidence', may provide us with a more accurate description of what we seek to achieve. - We will develop more effective digital channels that allow two-way engagement, both between professionals and their regulator and between professionals themselves.

-Working with the professions and our partners to ensure that patients and the public are able to raise and resolve issues effectively.
+To work with the professions and our partners to ensure that patients and the public are able to raise concerns with the agency best placed to resolve them effectively and without unnecessary delay.